Top 10 Things to Do in Cuzco, Peru

 The Former Inca temple turned Monastery

 For visitors today, it is a rare sight to see.
-The Spaniards incorporated the Inca stonework in to the base of their church in a very unique manner.
+The Spaniards incorporated the Inca stonework in to the base of their church.
 Very few places in the world have evidence of two such different cultures connected in such a way.

-Now, the site of Q’orikancha includes the Church and Convent of Santo Domingo.
-There isn’t much gold left to be seen, and the scarce few artifacts that have remained in Peru are housed in the nearby archaeological museum.
-It is a far different site from what it once was, but it is amazing to see the dualities it represents.
+Now, Q’orikancha includes the Church and Convent of Santo Domingo.
+There isn’t much gold left to be seen, and the scarce few artifacts that have remained in Peru are in the nearby archaeological museum.

 2. See the Ruins of Sacsayhuaman

 A citadel on the outskirts of the city, this complex is a wonder.
-A fortress located on a steep hill overlooking the city, it was the location of the historic battle of Cajamarca; An event that changed the face of Peru forever.
-This is where Pizarro and his men decimated Atahualpa and his soldiers, killing thousands and gaining control of the Inca Empire for Spain.
+A fortress on a steep hill overlooking the city, it was the location of the battle of Cajamarca; an event that changed the face of Peru forever.

-READ NEXT: My Post on What NOT to do when you visit Cuzco!
+READ MORE: What NOT to do in Cuzco!

 3. Take a Tram to the Cristo Blanco Overlook